apify/apify-docs/content/academy/node_js/analyzing_pages_and_fixing_errors.md

 ---
 title: How to analyze and fix errors when scraping a website
 description: Learn how to deal with random crashes in your web-scraping and automation jobs.
 Find out the essentials of debugging and fixing problems in your crawlers.
-menuWeight: 20
+menuWeight: 14.1
-category: tutorials
 paths:
-    - analyzing-pages-and-fixing-errors
+    - node-js/analyzing-pages-and-fixing-errors
 ---

-# [](#scraping-with-sitemaps) Analyzing a page and fixing errors
+# [](#scraping-with-sitemaps) How to analyze and fix errors when scraping a website

 Debugging is absolutely essential in programming.
 Even if you don't call yourself a programmer, having basic debugging skills will make building crawlers easier.
 It will also help you safe money by allowing you to avoid hiring an expensive developer to solve your issue for you.